dvermd/ockam/documentation/architecture/messaging/Delivery.md

 1. [Ordering](./Ordering.md)
-  Ordefing describes whether messages are received in the same order as they were sent Uniqness is related to ordering in the sense that absolute strict ordering requires no duplicates, hence similar techniques are used to achieve those properties
+  Ordefing describes whether messages are received in the same order as they were sent Uniqness is related to ordering in the sense that absolute ordering requires no duplicates, hence similar techniques are used to achieve those properties

 1. [Integrity](./Integrity.md)
   Integrity describes whether received messages carry the same data as sent messages, that they are not corrupted